Looking for a simple but beautiful gift using nature’s beauty? This microwave pressed flower tutorial will help you out!

 From here, you are going to microwave on reduced power (I did 50%) for one minute at a time.
 After each minute, check the done-ness of your flowers.
 I found that some of the smaller leaves were done at about 3-4 minutes, but the bigger flowers took over 6 minutes.

 While you are microwaving your flowers, you might want to fire up the laminator.
 I’m using a Scotch Thermal Laminator I got on Amazon a couple years back.
 It’s a great little machine for crafting projects like this and I highly recommend it.
 All you do is plug it in, hit power and wait until the green light comes on.
 If you do not have a laminator, you could just use some contact paper.

 Once the flowers are done, arrange in a laminating sheet and slide it through.
 Voila!
 Pressed flower bookmark in about 30 minutes!

 To personalize these, I cut out some paper hearts and had my daughter color them.
 Then I attached to the bookmark by adding some ribbon and hole punching.

 This craft is quick, easy, and I think it’s really pretty!
-You could personalize the bookmarks further by including a small photo or a “Happy Mother’s Day” card in the bookmark when you laminate it.
+You could personalize the bookmarks further by including a small photo or card in the bookmark when you laminate it.

-I hope this gives you a good idea for a Mother’s Day gift if you were looking for one!
+I hope this gives you a good idea for a simple and beautiful gift if you were looking for one!